 Once you have had melanoma, you are five times more likely to have a recurrence.
 Those who have had other forms of skin cancer are also at increased risk for developing melanoma.
 For this reason, it is essential to keep all follow-up appointments with your dermatologist.
 You should also see your dermatologist for annual skin checkups and perform your own self-examinations between these appointments.

-Do you have questions about melanoma?
-Share with us in the comments.
+Do you have questions about how to spot melanoma or treatment for melanoma?
+Share with us in the comments below.